-SHARE YOUR BATTLE Weekly Challenge! - [Elven Cutthroat]
+SHARE YOUR BATTLE Weekly Challenge! - [TIME MAGE]

 Hello everyone!
 It's a new week and a new battle challenge.
-And in this challenge, the lucky monster comes from the neutral splinter.
-Today we'll play with elven cutthroat.
+And in this challenge, the lucky monster comes from the life splinter.
+Today we'll play with the Time Mage.

 On to the match itself.